mixer/developer-docs/pages/03.content/02.blog/03.ChatListDeprecations/blog-item.md

 - Removes the `/chats/{channelId}/friends` endpoint.
 This endpoint is not being used in any Mixer Application and we've seen a very small usage of it.
 - Changes the calling pattern of `/chats/{channelId}/users.` This will affect pagination.
 - Removing the `/chats/{channelId}/users/search` endpoint.
 Instead supply a `username` query parameter to `/chats/{channelId}/users` to search.
+- Removes some fields from the `ChatUser` model:
+    - Removes the nested `user` field which contained:
+        - `level` - Level of the ChatUser.
+        - `experience` - Experience of the ChatUser.

 # Deprecating Chatters List API V1

-With V2 available we plan to deprecate the chatters list v1 API on 12/08/2018.
+With V2 available we plan to deprecate the chatters list v1 API on 2018-12-10.

 ## What do I need to do?

-Before 12/08/2018, if you use the V1 Chatters List API.
+Before 2018-12-10, if you use the V1 Chatters List API.
 Move to V2.

 ## What do I do if I have questions?